waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 5](task5.png)

 **Explanation:**
-grep "FAIL" - grep command to only get lines with the string "FAIL" cut -d "," -f 2 - since this is CSV format, we split the line after the first comma (before name), and we get second field (before another comma)
+<br>grep "FAIL" - grep command to only get lines with the string "FAIL"
+<br>cut -d "," -f 2 - since this is CSV format, we split the line after the first comma (before name), and we get second field (before another comma)
-*then same commands as before*: sort - groups the similar names together uniq -c - joins the duplicates together and counts (-c parameter) (uniq only works when the names are close together) sort -n -r - sorts the lines numerically (-n) in reverse (-r), so the biggest value is at the top head -n 1 - gets only the first (-n 1) line (name with most "FAIL"s)
+<br>*then same commands as before*:
+<br>sort - groups the similar names together
+<br>uniq -c - joins the duplicates together and counts (-c parameter) (uniq only works when the names are close together)
+<br>sort -n -r - sorts the lines numerically (-n) in reverse (-r), so the biggest value is at the top
+<br>head -n 1 - gets only the first (-n 1) line (name with most "FAIL"s)

 ---